 It’s a pretty compelling argument and it made me wonder what other “OS’s” are out there in other industries?
 Then I thought about my pillars, food, clothing, shelter, transportation?
 Has anyone staked their claim as owning the OS for these pillars?
 Where would Google, Amazon, Facebook, Apple play in this?
 I thought it would an interesting exercise to carry out and may it can uncover some interesting investment opportunities.
 My search for the next great stock had begun.

 We live in a time where having the most market share does not necessarily translate into being the leader in the market.
 Market share is nice but if you can control the distribution channel in how products are accessed by customers, you can build a durable competitive advantage, which is something Warren Buffet loves.
-If you wanted to sell a product in a retail, you would need to go through the gatekeeper who would charge you a fee to get into the OS or ecosystem.
+If you wanted to sell a product in a traditional retailer, you would need to go through the gatekeeper who would charge you a fee to get into their ecosystem.
 Traditionally that would have been a department store or some kind of physical retail store in a mall.
 This is changing.
 The distribution channel in the 21st century has become online.
 The Internet.